Qaggbgbgb/su25-team6/Game Platform SRS.md

 a logging interface should Including include usename and password.
 ANd ability to sign up. a working interface include libraries for players showing what they bought and allow them to play.
 It could also include setting button allow users to modify the viewings and log out.
 It could also include commmunity where people are going to chat.
 And ability to rate the games they purchased.
 It includes review button and could let users and developers write reviews and view other reviews.
-It should include a service button.
-It could let players and developers to subscribe and publish services.
-And show developers what players have subscribed.

 #### 3.1.2 Hardware interfaces
 Mac and Software Windows